 Unfortunately, many organizations are still clinging to legacy digital technologies like ERPs as their primary method of driving this transformation, even while those systems are rigid and difficult to navigate.
 Here are three reasons that legacy systems are in the way of achieving true operational agility and flexibility – and how you can supplement those legacy systems with low-code capabilities.

-The nature of legacy ERP systems requires companies to have a multiple-tiered system of cobbled-together architectures to meet various departmental needs.
+The nature of legacy ERP systems requires companies to have multiple disparate systems to meet various department needs.
 This patchwork approach results in silos of business information and inhibits the ability to share data across departments.

-The rigid, hard-coded nature of legacy systems makes the task of bringing all this siloed data together challenging.
+Relying solely on legacy systems makes the task of bringing all this siloed data together challenging.
 Teams often have to spend valuable time updating and reconfiguring data in a way that is accessible to all stakeholders.
-As a result, your leaders may struggle to obtain the real-time business intelligence needed to guide decision-making.
+As a result, leaders may struggle to obtain the real-time business intelligence needed to guide decision-making.

 Most enterprise organizations spend the majority of their IT budget on maintaining their legacy system.
-The burden of paying operational costs and software licenses can significantly limit an IT team’s ability to equip the organization with the tools and support necessary to pursue digital transformation.
+The burden of paying operational costs and software licenses can significantly limit an IT team’s ability to equip the organization with the tools and support necessary to pursue the best digital transformation strategy.